↓ Skip to Main Content

 In the community: CERES Community Environment Park

-By greg Posted on 2012-08-22 Posted in Uncategorized
+By Greg Posted on 2012-08-22 Posted in Uncategorized Tagged with Causes

 Enigma IT Solutions is proud to support the CERES Community Environment Park.
 The park is situated in the north of Melbourne, and aims to educate the community in sustainable living.
 In addition, there’s also a farmer’s market on site and …